santi-pdp/ssnake/README.md

 # ssnake
-the snake game implemented in C using ncurses
+The snake game implemented in C using ncurses.
+Compile it and play!
+> make
+> ./snake